priyal-agrawal/Tech_Challenges/Challenge 1/Readme.md

 * the application tier, where data is processed;
 * and the data tier, where the data associated with the application is stored and managed.

-Here's a diagram that shows layers in a common N-tier architecture.
+Here's a diagram that shows layers in a common 3-tier architecture.
 Each layer handles one aspect of the application.
 The business layer manages communication between the user interface layer and the data access layer.

 ![picture alt](https://github.com/priyal-agrawal/Tech_Challenges/blob/b96c85c00fdfe871a9b67a28b66a2a9ed4564922/Challenge%201/layers.svg)

 ## What do we need